Viktor Tsoi

-Born and raised in Leningrad (now known as Saint Petersburg), Tsoi started writing songs as a teenager.
+Born and raised in Leningrad (modern-day Saint Petersburg) to a Russian mother and Koryo-saram father, Tsoi started writing songs as a teenager.
 Throughout his career, Tsoi contributed a plethora of musical and artistic works, including ten albums.
 After Kino appeared and performed in the 1987 Soviet film Assa, the band's popularity surged, triggering a period referred to as "Kinomania", and leading to Tsoi's leading role in the 1988 Kazakh new wave art film The Needle.
-In 1990, after their high-profile concert at the Luzhniki Stadium, Tsoi briefly relocated to Latvia with bandmate Yuri Kasparyan to work on the band's next album.
-Two months after the concert, Tsoi died in a car collision.
+In 1990, after a high-profile concert at Moscow’s Luzhniki Stadium, Tsoi briefly relocated to Latvia with bandmate Yuri Kasparyan to work on the band's next album.
+Two months after the concert, Tsoi died in a traffic collision.

-He is regarded as one of the most important pioneers of rock music in Russia and is credited with popularizing the genre throughout the Soviet Union.
-He retains a devoted following throughout the former Soviet Union, where he is known as one of the most influential and popular people in the history of Russian music.
+Widely regarded as the Jim Morrison of the Soviet Union, Tsoi was one of the most important pioneers of rock music in Russia and is credited with popularizing the genre throughout the Soviet Union.
+Becoming popular by combining his music and lyrics with philosophy, he retains a devoted following throughout the former Soviet Union, where he is known as one of the most influential and popular people in the history of Russian-language music.

-Viktor Tsoi became popular by combining his music and lyrics with philosophy.
+Life and career

-Early life
+Early years

 Viktor Robertovich Tsoi was born on 21 June 1962, in a maternity hospital on Kuznetsovskaya Street in Leningrad.
-He was the only child of Valentina Vasilyevna Tsoi (née Guseva), a Russian schoolteacher, and Robert Maximovich Tsoi, a Soviet Korean engineer from Kzyl-Orda, Kazakhstan, where his Korean parents had been exiled after Stalin's 1937 deportation of Koreans in the Soviet Union.
-The family's Korean ancestry can be traced back to Songjin, Hamgyong, Korea (present-day Kimchaek, North Korea), where Viktor's great-grandfather Choi Yong-nam was born in 1893.
+He was the only child of Valentina Vasilyevna Tsoi (née Guseva), a Russian schoolteacher, and Robert Maximovich Tsoi, a Soviet Korean engineer from Kyzyl-Orda, Kazakhstan, where his Korean parents had been exiled after Stalin's 1937 deportation of Koreans in the Soviet Union.
+The family's Korean ancestry can be traced back to Kimchaek (Songjin) in the present-day North Korea, where Viktor's great-grandfather Choi Yong-nam was born in 1893.

+Tsoi's Korean clan was the Wonju Choe clan, sometimes spelled as Choi.
+Koryo-saram, a term for ethnic Koreans living in the former USSR, preferred the surname Tsoi as a romanization of the cyrillic Цой.
+Translated from Korean, the surnamed Choi means "height" or "top".

 Tsoi grew up in the vicinity of the Moskovsky Victory Park.
-The family lived in the notable "general's house" at the corner of Moskovsky Avenue and Basseynaya Street (the building is now an architectural monument).
-For some time Tsoi studied at a nearby school in Frunze Street, where his mother worked.
+The family lived in the notable "general's house" at the corner of Moskovsky Avenue and Basseynaya Street.
+For some time, Tsoi studied at a nearby school on Frunze Street, where his mother worked.

+From 1974 until 1977, Tsoi attended a secondary art school, where he was a member of the band Palata No. 6 (Палата № 6, English: "Ward No. 6").
+The only surviving recording of the group is an album titled "Slonolunie" (a portmanteau of slon, “elephant”, and polnolunie, “full moon”).
+Around the same time, he wrote his first two songs – "Vasya Loves Disco" and "Idiot", though neither were ever performed.